TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-sync.md

     --apis               Specific api_id's selection (optional)
 ```

+API secret refers to secret use to access your Gateway API or Dashboard API.
+For dashboard users, you can get it from "User" page under “Tyk Dashboard API Access key”.

 ### Update Command

 Update will attempt to identify matching APIs or Policies in the target, and update those APIs.
 It does not create new ones.
 Use `tyk-sync publish` or `tyk-git sync` for new content.